rstudio/blastula/README.md

 ### Adding a local image to an email message

 It's really a cinch to include images hosted on the Web using the Markdown approach shown earlier.
-But, what about local image files you have on your comp?
+But, what about local image files?
 Well that's easy too!
 Use the `add_image()` helper function and you'll get an HTML fragment that can be placed into the message wherever you'd like the image to be.
-Again, this can function be used either in the global environment or within the email message body itself.
-I'll refer to an image that is available in the package.
+Again, this function can be used either in the global environment or within the email message body itself.
+I'll point to image that is available in the package.

 ``` r
 library(blastula)